 Engagement ring (hint to my boyfriend if he's reading this)

 The great thing about this saving method is that, if you’ve ever bought anything like car insurance, you’ll know that paying in a single lump sum is often cheaper than opting to pay for it monthly.
 But we usually don’t have enough money in our account to pay for this large expense outright, so we opt for the monthly payment option.
 However, by saving for your car insurance using this method, you're essentially splitting it into monthly chunks but getting the reduced annual price - it’s a win-win!

 Planning for large expenses can help us avoid dipping into our overdraft, using credit cards or taking out a loan to pay for them.
 There's tonnes of ways you can do this, but I'm a fan of automating my money so that I can spend more time doing things that actually make me happy!
 So for me, the saving spaces feature in the Starling** app is the way to go!
 You should also check out my last blog on my top tips for saving money online to grab yourself some bargains this Christmas!

 If you found this blog useful, please share with your family, mates and Tinder dates!
 And go give me a follow on Insta for more banging content.

-**By using this link to open a Starling account, I'll receive a small reward.
+*By using this link to open an account, I'll receive a small reward.
 Note that I only recommend companies that I either use myself or think are the best option out there IMHO.